Global Centre for Traditional Medicine

+In 2023, the first WHO Traditional Medicine Global Summit was held in Gujarat, India alongside the G20 health ministerial meeting.
+Its aim was to mobilize political commitment and evidence-based action on traditional medicine.
+According to the WHO, the vast majority of member states use traditional medicine and "have requested evidence and data to inform policies, standards and regulation for its safe, cost-effective and equitable use."

 History

 The establishment of Global Centre for Traditional Medicine in Jamnagar was announced on 3 November 2020 by World Health Organization (WHO) Director-General Dr Tedros Ghebreyesus.
 The centre which is first of its kind is planned as global traditional medicine hub.
 The centre is set up with the Initial Investment of $250 million support from Indian Government to meet its infrastructural and operational costs.